Mangopay/mangopay2-net-sdk/README.md

     api.Config.BaseUrl = "https://api.mangopay.com";

 The `ClientId`, `ClientPassword` and `BaseUrl` properties are mandatory.
 Optionally, you can set the logger instance, setting `LoggerFactoryAdapter` property to an instance of `ILoggerFactoryAdapter`.
-By default, there is `NoOpLoggerFactoryAdapter` used, what means there are no any logs being emitted anywhere.
-For more details please refer to the [Common.Logging documentation](http://netcommon.sourceforge.net/docs/2.1.0/reference/html/ch01.html#logging-adapters).
+By default, there is `NoOpLoggerFactoryAdapter` used, what means there won't be any logs emitted anywhere.
+For more details please refer to the [Common.Logging library documentation](http://netcommon.sourceforge.net/docs/2.1.0/reference/html/ch01.html#logging-adapters).

 Below is the example showing how to configure SDK: